clbrules/SharpDX-Examples-Fixed-Desktop/README.md

 ### How do I get set up? ###

 If you get a warning on launching the project go to Tools -> Options -> Debugger -> General -> Uncheck "Warn if no user code on launch"
-Also, if it doesn't just run, let me know and I'll try and help.
+\r\nAlso, if it doesn't just run, let me know and I'll try and help.

 ### Who do I talk to? ###